 Most people who know me know that I’m extremely picky, but the way I see it, why shouldn’t I be, especially with my daughter’s education?
 I wasn’t sure how Success would measure up to my standards, but I nevertheless set out to learn more about the school design.
 I grabbed a pamphlet off the table and spoke with the woman there.
 The more I learned, the more I loved.
 I admired SA’s K-12 education and commitment to setting high standards for their scholars.

 Still, I applied to other charter schools, wanting to keep my options open.
 I was accepted to every single charter school I applied for — except Success Academy.
-My SA results read: “Waitlist – Likely.”
+My SA results read: “Waitlisted”

 What does that even mean?
 I thought.
-How likely is likely?
+How likely is it that we’ll get in?
 My mind raced.
 Should I accept a seat at another school, or wait it out?
 What if I choose another school and end up getting accepted to SA?
 It would be so much easier to just choose now, I thought.
 But I’d spent five years dreaming of a quality education for my child, so I didn’t want to rush the decision.
 I put my research hat back on and told myself I’d gather as much information as I could before making a final decision.

 At the SA Open House, I was struck with SA’s realistic approach to schooling.
 They were aware of the challenges scholars face, approaching these challenges with a whole-child curriculum and encouraging parents like me to partner with teachers on our kids’ educational journey.
 At my local Panera, I noticed current SA scholars in uniform and marveled at how excitedly they spoke to their parents about their latest science project.